 School bus driver, 7-year-old girl killed in Tennessee crash

 DECATUR, Tenn.
-(AP) — A school bus carrying children crashed Tuesday in Tennessee, killing a 7-year-old girl and her bus driver and injuring others, officials said.
+(AP) — A school bus driver was killed along with a 7-year-old girl after a utility vehicle swerved into their lane.
+The bus, carrying 22 children, slammed head-on into the vehicle’s side, the Tennessee Highway Patrol said.

-The crash involved a utility service vehicle and happened on state Highway 58 in Meigs County in eastern Tennessee, said Lt.
-Bill Miller of the Tennessee Highway Patrol.
+Five children were airlifted to a regional hospital and two were taken by ambulance after Tuesday’s crash on state Highway 58 in Meigs County in eastern Tennessee, Lt.
+Bill Miller said.

-There were 22 children on the bus when the crash happened.
-Five were airlifted to a regional hospital, and two were taken by ambulance, officials said.

-The bus driver, a woman, had no opportunity to stop, the THP said at a Tuesday evening news conference at Meigs South Elementary School in Decatur, according to the Chattanooga Times Free Press.
+Authorities said the oncoming utility vehicle veered off the road and then over-corrected, swerving and skidding sideways just in front of the oncoming bus.
+The bus driver, a woman, had no opportunity to stop, the highway patrol said.

 One student, a boy, was in critical condition and undergoing surgery as of late Tuesday night.
 No names were released pending notification of family.

 “My sincere condolences to this community and to the family of the school bus driver and the family of the 7-year-old who was killed tonight in this crash,” Lt.
-Miller said.
+Miller told a Tuesday evening news conference at Meigs South Elementary School in Decatur, according to the Chattanooga Times Free Press.

-Tennessee Education Commissioner Penny Schwinn said in a statement that she and the entire staff at the Tennessee Department of Education are “deeply saddened” to hear about the crash.
+Tennessee Education Commissioner Penny Schwinn said in a statement that she and the entire staff at the Tennessee Department of Education are “deeply saddened.”

-The driver of the utility vehicle, from Service Electric, is being treated for minor injuries.
+The driver of the utility vehicle, from Service Electric, was being treated for minor injuries.

 Copyright 2020 The Associated Press.
 All rights reserved.